 The fur trade in Canada provided the principal motivation and economic base for the exploration by Europeans of the Canadian interior.
 During the period from 1670 to 1713, French traders began to leave established settlements and construct trading posts that enabled traders to make direct contact with the tribes of the interior.
-An examination of the Atlas of Canada's map "Posts of the Canadian Fur Trade, 1600-1870" indicates the presence of two Fur Trade Posts in close proximity to the study area; one Hudson's Bay Co.
-(HBC) and 1 Independent Canadian Post (Figure 3).
-The HBC post is located at the mouth of the French River, which opened in 1827 and operated for anywhere from 15 to 50 years.
-This would have been an influential location as fur traders travelled back and forth along the French River which acted as the gateway between Ottawa and the Great Lakes.
-The
+An examination of the Atlas of Canada's map "Posts of the Canadian Fur Trade, 1600-1870" indicates the presence of nine Fur Trade Posts in close proximity to the study area; five Independent Canadian Posts and four Hudson's Bay Co.
+(HBC) posts (Figure 3).
+The HBC posts include French River, Shawinaga, Sagingue, and Sheboananing.
+The HBC post located at the mouth of the French River opened in 1827 and operated for anywhere from 15 to 50 years.
+This would have been an influential location as fur traders travelled back and forth along the French which acted as the gateway between Ottawa and the Great Lakes.
+The Shawinaga HBC post opened in 1827 and operated for anywhere from 15 to 50 years.
+The remains of a "deserted trading house" was noted in the field notebook of the first surveyor of the area in 1852, indicating it was abandoned by then (Morrison 1995).
+Archive notes refer to the possibility this trading post may have been in use before and after Hudson Bay's presence in that time frame, run as Canadian Independent posts.
+There are two of these posts on the Atlas of Canada map in that same area, open between 1 and 15 years.
+The Sagingue HBC post is located further south, close to Parry Sound and was open in 1827, operating for between 4 and 15 years.
+The Sheboananing HBC post was open in 1831, located closer to the Georgian Bay coast by Parry Sound; it was operational for 1 to 3 years.